Time to report to the Swedish Products Register

 PRIO criteria for phase-out substances and priority risk-reduction substances

-All substances in the PRIO database have been assigned a priority level based on the most hazardous inherent properties of each substance, at the phase-out substance level or at the priority risk-reduction substance level.
+All substances in the PRIO database have been assigned a priority level based on their most hazardous inherent properties.
+Phase-out substances have the higher priority level and should be prioritised first for substitution.
+Priority risk-reduction substance have the lower priority level.
 There are criteria for assessing whether a substance meets one or more properties for phase-out or priority risk reduction substances.

 Phase-out substances